BohdanQQ/ivis-containerized/README.md

 The IVIS-Core container will time out several times before actually running with error ` wait-for-it.sh: timeout occurred after ...`.
 Just wait until the elasticsearch/database container is ready to make connections and IVIS-core will start.

 ## Local setup - suitable only for a docker network, development

+WARNING: due to implementation details, this setup does not support Oracle Cloud Infrastructure extension

 Modify your `/etc/hosts` file (or Windows equivalent) to include three new hosts (for example: `ivis.apache`, `sbox.apache`, `api.apache`) and map them onto the loopback (`127.0.0.1`).